djiani/EventLocalizer/readme.md

 Description of the web-app
 ---------------------------
 EventLocaliser can been seen at Eventful 1.0.0.
 It is based on eventful api and google maps api.
-It purpose is to help user get in touch with your community and surrounding by searching for events that it is happening around his favorite location.
-The events are listed by order of popularity.
-A click to an event in the list reveal the actuals position of that event in the map.
+Its purpose is to help users get in touch with their community and surrounding by searching for events that they maybe be insteresting at.
+Events are listed by order of popularity.
+A click to an event in the list reveals the actuals position of that event in the map.
 A click to an event in map displays more details about that events.

 Technology
 -----------